compcommlab/inseratenaffaere/README.md

 Replication Materials for DID Analyis

-# Todos

-- Rename all files / output so it matches the figure names in the submission

 # Datasets

 - `data/dataset.rds`: Contains results of content analysis of all articles mention one of the actors (Kurz, Strache, Mitterlehner).